landlab/landlab/landlab/components/lithology/joss/paper.md

 Unit and docstring tests provide 100% coverage of this submodule.
 [Pull Request # 674](https://github.com/landlab/landlab/pull/674) brought the ``Lithology`` submodule into the core Landlab source code.
 The first release version of Landlab that includes the ``Lithology`` submodule is tagged as v1.5.4.
-It is archived in Zenodo with the linked DOI: [@ZenodoLithologySourceCode].
+The concept DOI for Landlab is archived in Zenodo with the linked DOI: [@ZenodoLithologySourceCode] and the archive for this manuscript points to the Zenodo archive of v1.5.4.

 The Landlab project maintains a separate repository containing tutorials that introduce core concepts and the use of individual submodules.
 In addition to the